-Another key ingredient within deep cultural transformation is learning how to work with emergence as part of the wider system we are working in.
+Another key ingredient within our approach to change and deep cultural transformation is learning how to work with emergence, in reverance to the complex relational system we are part of.

 Despite uncertainty and change being the only constant, contemporary Western culture attempts to defend against the discomfort of uncertainty through ‘predict and control’, projecting culturally conditioned ideas of how things will or should be.
 Working with emergence invites us to learn how to tolerate and transform this discomfort so that we can meet the constantly-changing truth of any given moment or situation.